 Mr. Ravi Kumar completed his post-graduation from IIM Ahmadabad with masters in Business Administration (MBA) and International Relations.
-He has decided to purchase an existing business in the Chennai which has been adversely affected by the flood.
+He has decided to purchase an existing business in Chennai which has been adversely affected by the flood.
 He is extremely inclined towards providing employment to the people in the affected areas nearby.

-The owners are in no position to recover the former condition of the factory and have therefore decided to sell it.
+The owners of a business concern Mohan Bros, are in no position to recover the former condition of their factory and have therefore decided to sell it.